 Mild depression could be treated with some simple therapy (CBT, NLP, Hypnotherapy).
 Moderate depression can be treated with the same types of therapy but they may also need additional medication (anti-depressants).
 Severe depression will need a specialist mental health care team and treatment plan.
 Exercise is another great way to relieve the symptoms of depression as it produces natural chemicals that are in the anti-depressants (E.g. serotonin).

-For further advice or treatment, head over to The Liberated Mind where you can contact hypnotherapist & psychotherapist James Banfield.
+For further advice or treatment, head over to The Liberated Mind where you can contact hypnotherapist & life coach James Banfield.